|

 CORTNEY:

-Variant of English unisex Courtney,
+Variant spelling of English unisex Courtney,

 meaning "short nose."